-administrator: telecomadmin / admintelecom still work, but as soon as its WAN gets connected it grabs the configuration from the ISP and the administrator login gets changes.
+administrator: telecomadmin / admintelecom still work, but as soon as its WAN gets connected it grabs the configuration from the ISP and the administrator login gets changed.
 Fortunately, one can authenticate in the web interface before the device retrieves the configuration and the session remains valid until logoff (or timeout).

 This gave me a window of configuring the device all in one go and then leaving it there with the administrator interface locked out.
 But that would never be enough in the long run.
 So I read around and found the tools and method of obtaining, extracting and modifying the configuration file to suit my needs.